EmilCosma/Chess-Server-Client/README.md

 # Chess-Server-Client

 This project is a chess server and client implemented in the C++ programming language.
 The main purpose of this project is to provide a platform where two or more players can interact in a game of chess through a connection to the server.
-The implementation is done using advanced object-oriented programming (OOP) concepts.
+The implementation is done using object-oriented programming (OOP) concepts.

 Communication between the server and clients is done through sockets.
 This ensures the correct and secure transmission of information regarding the moves made by the players.